kjagriti48/first-golang-app/README.md

 •⁠  ⁠⁠ GET /top-student ⁠ to return the highest scorer •⁠  ⁠File persistence using ⁠ students.json ⁠
 •⁠  ⁠Status logic: ⁠ pass ⁠ or ⁠ fail ⁠ based on average
+•⁠  ⁠Input Validation for POST requests
+•⁠  Error response structure using 'writeError()'
+•⁠  ⁠HTTP Status codes: 400, 404, 201
+•⁠  ⁠Cleaner JSON formatting for all endpoints

 ---